 Researchers identify the importance of a practice being inclusive and highlight the following criteria for an effective practice:

-- It can be generalised across many areas of the individual’s life
+- It can be used and transferred across many areas of the individual’s life

 - It can be adjusted to meet individual needs